microsoft/LightGBM/R-package/README.md

 **MinGW (R 3.x)**

-If you are using R 3.x and installation fails with Visual Studio, `LightGBM` will fall back to using [MinGW](http://mingw-w64.org/doku.php).
-This should work with the tools already bundled in `Rtools` 3.5.
+If you are using R 3.x and installation fails with Visual Studio, `LightGBM` will fall back to using [MinGW](http://mingw-w64.org/doku.php) bundled with `Rtools`.

 If you want to force `LightGBM` to use MinGW (for any R version), open `R-package/src/install.libs.R` and change `use_mingw`: